 I have mixed feelings about traveling alone.
 I kinda want to try it because I’d love to be independent and go where I want to go, when I want to go, and not have to answer to anyone else I’m traveling with.
-On the other hand, I’m fairly petite and I wouldn’t feel totally safe exploring an unfamiliar city without family or a trusted friend.posted about 1 year ago
+On the other hand, I’m fairly petite and I wouldn’t feel totally safe exploring an unfamiliar city without family or a trusted friend.posted over 1 year ago

 I love to be alone.
 I’ve never actually considered traveling alone, but I like the idea of it.
-I normally enjoy the company of a friend or family member when traveling, but going it alone also sounds exciting!posted about 1 year ago
+I normally enjoy the company of a friend or family member when traveling, but going it alone also sounds exciting!posted over 1 year ago

 I have and it’s a very different experience.
 I quite enjoy it sometimes.
 When I travel with friends, there are times when I feel pressured to take in things quickly.
 But when I’m alone, I can spend hours in a museum without feeling guilty.
 The con is when I want to comment on stuff I see while traveling and it’s frustrating to not have anyone to tell them to.
 On the bright side, making acquaintances with strangers has been a great and unexpected experience of traveling alone.
 Most of the time though, I’d much rather go with friends so we could go crazy (just a little bit).
-And it helps when you’re lost and have someone to share the unexpected adventure with. :)posted 11 months ago
+And it helps when you’re lost and have someone to share the unexpected adventure with. :)posted over 1 year ago

 Make Her Feel Welcome with Chic Points